Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 By varying the rotation angle $\theta_r$, it is readily verified that the resulting column vectors in \eqref{eq:GTD_interp:AV}, move along an ellipse, centered at the origin.
-This is illustrated in \figref{fig:right_rotation}, for a specific choice of $A$.
+This is illustrated in \figref{fig:right_rotation}, for a specific choice of $A$, where we define $\tA \triangleq AV$ and its columns~--- by $\tba$ and $\tbb$. \col{